The Razor's Edge (1984 film): Critical response

 Janet Maslin of The New York Times called the film "slow, overlong, and ridiculously overproduced," as well as "so disjointed that Mr. Murray, for all his wise-cracking inappropriateness, is all that holds it together."
 Roger Ebert gave the film two-and-a-half stars out of four and judged the movie "flawed," pointing to the hero as "too passive, too contained, too rich in self-irony, to really sweep us along in his quest."
 He placed the blame on Murray's shoulders, saying he "plays the hero as if fate is a comedian and he is the straight man".

 Todd McCarthy of Variety wrote, "Conceived as a major career departure for comic star Bill Murray, The Razor's Edge emerges as a minimally acceptable adaptation of W. Somerset Maugham's superb novel.
 Tonally inconsistent and structurally awkward, film does develop some dramatic interest in the second half, but inherent power of the material is never realized."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and remarked that "the movie stands or falls on whether Murray is able to disappear into his character of a young man searching for meaning in life after experiencing the horror of World War I. The feeling here is that Murray successfully meets that challenge by playing his character with both a quick comic tongue and with soulful eyes.
 His character's sense of humor is vintage Murray; his soulfulness is deep and genuine."

 Patrick Goldstein of the Los Angeles Times wrote, "It's possible that moviegoers will find this mystic glider ride to the snowcapped peaks of the Himalayas painfully earnest, especially for a comic of Murray's wise-guy gifts.
 But Murray, in his first serious role, is anything but miscast.
 He's perhaps the best thing about this intriguing but stubbornly ineffectual drama that only fitfully revives the dated charm of Maugham's rambling, meditative novel."
 Paul Attanasio of The Washington Post wrote that "this longtime pet project of Murray's will only disappoint his fans," finding the juxtaposition of Murray's comedic sensibility with the 1920s setting "jarringly bizarre" and the supporting cast "uniformly lousy."

+Retrospective reviews

-Since its release, The Razor's Edge has developed something of a following, and criticism has softened.
+Since its release, The Razor's Edge has developed a small cult following.
+In a 2014 poll by readers of Rolling Stone, the film ranked as Murray's his tenth-best feature film.

 Nathan Rabin of The A.V.
 Club, reviewing the film in 2007, felt, "If The Razor's Edge is ultimately a failure, it's an honest, noble one", and that there were "all manner of minor pleasures to be gleaned along the way."

-As of January 2020, review aggregator Rotten Tomatoes gives the film a 50% rating based on 16 reviews.
 Murray stated he deluded himself that there would be major interest in the film as a period piece, while the studio wanted to make a modern movie.
-Afterwards Murray realized his mistake, but said he still would have found the experience worth it if the film had never been released.
+Afterwards Murray realized his mistake, but said he still would have found the experience worth it even if the film had never been released.